Danvictorgithub/libman/README.md

 # libman
-School Library Manager with Ruby on Rails and Remix using Termux
+School Library Manager with AdonisJS and Remix using Termux